nickcotter/RepData_PeerAssessment1/PA1_template.md

 steps_by_day <- summarise(activity_by_day, total=sum(steps))

 meansteps <- mean(steps_by_day$total)
+mediansteps <- median(steps_by_day$total)
 ```

-The mean number of steps per day is 10766.19
+The mean number of steps per day is 10766.19, and the median number of steps per day is 10765.

 ## What is the average daily activity pattern?